 CEO Role in Business Excellence Implementation – What not to do!

-Nothing kills an implementation faster than a CEO that accepts nomination at the inaugural strategic planning workshop to be an Objective Owner and / or a Process Manager of a key process, and then not do their part in specifying the KPIs necessary to monitor ongoing business performance.
-Similarly, the impact on others is devastating if the CEO fails to undertake their own scheduled Actions for delivery in full of their assigned strategic objective(s).
+Nothing kills an implementation faster than a CEO that accepts nomination at the inaugural strategic planning workshop to be the Process Manager of an agreed Key Process, and then not do their part in specifying the KPIs necessary to monitor its ongoing performance.
+Similarly, the impact on others is devastating if the CEO fails to fulfil their responsibility for sponsoring quarterly fast process improvement projects for their own assigned Key Process.

-The CEO of course should also chair the Management Team’s monthly reviews of progress.
+The CEO of course should also chair the Management Team’s monthly and quarterly reviews of progress.

-These reviews should refer to an available ‘Dashboard’ of KPIs of two types: 1) KPIs that measure the health of the organisation’s Key Processes – i.e. how well the business is being RUN on a day to day basis 2) KPIs that measure the progressive achievement of the organisation’s agreed Strategic Objectives – i.e. how well the business will CHANGE for the better over the next 1-3 years.
-All KPIs fit into one or other of these 2 categories.
+These reviews should refer to an available dashboard of KPIs of two types: 1) KPIs that measure the health of the organization’s Key Processes – i.e. how well the business is being RUN on a day to day basis 2) KPIs that measure the progressive achievement of the organization’s agreed strategic Objectives – i.e. how well the business will CHANGE for the better over the planning period.
+All KPIs fit into one or other of these two categories.
 This sure beats the traditional ‘ad hoc’ approach to formulating KPIs.

 CEO role in facilitating key workshops?